 Qualifying retail uses include:

-No. The government has identified certain retail uses that do not qualify for the discount, your premises will not get a discount if it's being used for the following:
+No. The government has identified certain retail uses that do not qualify for the original discount.
+Your premises will not get a discount if it's being used for the following:

-- Financial services, such as banks, building societies, cash points: both individual cash points and retail units with only cash points in them, bureaux de change, payday lenders, betting shops, pawn brokers.
+- Financial services, such as banks, building societies, cash points: both individual cash points and retail units with only cash points in them, bureaux de change, payday lenders and pawn brokers

 - Post Office sorting offices.